 Exhibitions in the Gallery

-On Saturday October 7, 2017 from 2-4PM please join us at the Craft Council for the opening receptions of 'The Game' and 'Holding Patterns' by Michelle Chaulk and Rachel Ryan in the main Gallery, and 'Rustic Revolution' in the Annex Gallery.
+Join us on the second floor of Devon House to see 'The Game' and 'Holding Patterns' by Michelle Chaulk and Rachel Ryan in the main Gallery, and 'Rustic Revolution' in the Annex Gallery.

 HOLDING PATTERNS showcases the work of noted textile artist Rachel Ryan, featuring fabric collages and tapestries created within the last 6 years.